 Articles Supporting Individuals Who Self-Harm

 It’s important that we know how to support someone who self-harms, and how to help them keep themselves as safe as possible.
-This may mean having a plan for first aid and knowing who to let know how they are.

 Post Rating